publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVIII/ch601/m__us_usc_t49_s60102.md

     “(4) the extent to which the standard will contribute to public safety and the protection of the environment.”

     Subsec. (c)(4).
 [Pub.
-L. 104–304, § 4(g)][/us/pl/104/304/s4/g], added par.
+L. 104–304][/us/pl/104/304], § 4(g), added par.
 (4).

     Subsec. (d).
 [Pub.
-L. 104–304, § 4(c)][/us/pl/104/304/s4/c], inserted “as required by the standards prescribed under this chapter” after “operating the facility”, substituted “to make the information available” for “to provide the information”, and inserted “as determined by the Secretary” after “to the Secretary and an appropriate State official”.
+L. 104–304][/us/pl/104/304], § 4(c), inserted “as required by the standards prescribed under this chapter” after “operating the facility”, substituted “to make the information available” for “to provide the information”, and inserted “as determined by the Secretary” after “to the Secretary and an appropriate State official”.

     Subsec. (e).
 [Pub.
-L. 104–304, § 4(d)(2)][/us/pl/104/304/s4/d/2], substituted “transportation” for “transmission” in introductory provisions.
+L. 104–304][/us/pl/104/304], § 4(d)(2), substituted “transportation” for “transmission” in introductory provisions.

     [Pub.
-L. 104–304, § 4(d)(1)][/us/pl/104/304/s4/d/1], in introductory provisions, directed striking out “and, to the extent the Secretary considers necessary, an operator of a gathering line that is not a regulated gather line (as defined under [section 60101(b)(2) of this title][/us/usc/t49/s60101/b/2]),” after “subject to this chapter”, which was executed by striking out text which read in part “regulated gathering line” instead of “regulated gather line”, to reflect the probable intent of Congress.
+L. 104–304][/us/pl/104/304], § 4(d)(1), in introductory provisions, directed striking out “and, to the extent the Secretary considers necessary, an operator of a gathering line that is not a regulated gather line (as defined under [section 60101(b)(2) of this title][/us/usc/t49/s60101/b/2]),” after “subject to this chapter”, which was executed by striking out text which read in part “regulated gathering line” instead of “regulated gather line”, to reflect the probable intent of Congress.

     Subsec. (f)(1).
 [Pub.
-L. 104–304, § 4(e)(1)][/us/pl/104/304/s4/e/1], added heading and text of par.
+L. 104–304][/us/pl/104/304], § 4(e)(1), added heading and text of par.
 (1) and struck out former par.
 (1) which read as follows: “The Secretary shall prescribe minimum safety standards requiring that the design and construction of a new gas pipeline transmission facility or hazardous liquid pipeline facility, and the required replacement of an existing gas pipeline transmission facility, hazardous liquid pipeline facility, or equipment, be carried out, to the extent practicable, in a way that accommodates the passage through the facility of an instrumented internal inspection device (commonly referred to as a ‘smart pig’).
 The Secretary may apply the standard to an existing gas or hazardous liquid transmission facility and require the facility to be changed to allow the facility to be inspected with an instrumented internal inspection device if the basic construction of the facility will accommodate the device.”

     Subsec. (f)(2).
 [Pub.
 L. 104–304][/us/pl/104/304], §§ 4(e)(2), 20(g), inserted heading, realigned margins, inserted “, if necessary, additional” after “the Secretary shall prescribe”, and substituted “standards” for “regulations” in two places.

     Subsecs. (i), (j)(2).
 [Pub.
-L. 104–304, § 20(g)][/us/pl/104/304/s20/g], substituted “standards” for “regulations”.
+L. 104–304][/us/pl/104/304], § 20(g), substituted “standards” for “regulations”.

     Subsec. (j)(3).
 [Pub.
-L. 104–304, § 4(h)][/us/pl/104/304/s4/h], added par.
+L. 104–304][/us/pl/104/304], § 4(h), added par.
 (3).

     Subsec. (l).
 [Pub.
-L. 104–304, § 4(f)][/us/pl/104/304/s4/f], added subsec. (l).
+L. 104–304][/us/pl/104/304], § 4(f), added subsec. (l).

  __Rulemaking To Expand Applicability of Comprehensive Oil Spill Response Plans__

 [Pub.
 L. 114–113, div.
-L, title I][/us/pl/114/113], Dec.
+L, title I][/us/pl/114/113/dL/tI], Dec.
 18, 2015, [129 Stat.
 2861][/us/stat/129/2861], provided in part:

 > “That no later than 90 days after the date of enactment of this Act \[Dec.
 18, 2015\], the Secretary of Transportation shall initiate a rulemaking to expand the applicability of comprehensive oil spill response plans, and shall issue a final rule no later than one year after the date of enactment of this Act.”

  __Standards To Implement NTSB Recommendations__

 [Pub.
-L. 109–468, § 19][/us/pl/109/468/s19], Dec.
+L. 109–468][/us/pl/109/468], § 19, Dec.
 29, 2006, [120 Stat.
 3498][/us/stat/120/3498], as amended by [Pub.
-L. 110–244, title III, § 302(j)][/us/pl/110/244/s302/j], June 6, 2008, [122 Stat.
+L. 110–244, title III][/us/pl/110/244/tIII], § 302(j), June 6, 2008, [122 Stat.
 1618][/us/stat/122/1618], provided that:

 > “Not later than June 1, 2008, the Secretary of Transportation shall issue standards that implement the following recommendations contained in the National Transportation Safety Board’s report entitled ‘Supervisory Control and Data Acquisition (SCADA) in Liquid Pipelines’ and adopted November 29, 2005: